fdhenard/demo-gr-aphics/README.md

 - all records can be loaded into memory
 - file extension describes the delimiter format
 - any problems with the records will be rejected
+- only 2 genders (state why - referenced in instructions!!!!!)

 ## License